 - Dell implemented the last 3 “features” without listing them in the BIOS patch notes while also blocking downgrades to previous BIOS versions;

 - Modern Standby seems to cause issues with the CPU not properly entering low-power sleep-states, leading to highly inefficient energy use and diminished battery life.

 Not to mention the litany of bugs that were introduced with updates/patches (such as breaking the touchscreen after suspend) and then eventually fixed.
 Whichever lowest-bidder sub-contractor Dell is using for their software/firmware support needs to be given the boot yesterday, because these machines could be so much better than they are if the people involved just cared a little bit more about the products they are involved in designing and supporting.

-These are just a few ideas I’ve had for getting the XPS 15 series back on track and competitive against the competition once more.
+These are just a few ideas I’ve had for getting the XPS 15 series back on track and compete against the competition once more.
 It’s been three years since the 9550 debuted, and it’s time to fix the long-standing bugs and issues that make using these expensive devices an unreliable pain while getting a bit more innovative.
-The XPS 15 9570 might have lost its crown back in 2018, but if Dell and the XPS team puts effort into it, I am sure we will finally see something once again truly compelling, either this year or the next.
+The XPS 15 9570 might have lost its crown back in 2018, but if Dell and the XPS team put effort into it, I am sure we will finally see something once again truly compelling, either this year, with the 2019 XPS 15 9580, or the next.